revblaze/LaunchGuardKit/README.md

 ## Setup

-Drag and drop `/LaunchGuardKit` into your project
+Drag and drop `/LaunchGuardKit` into your project.

 ## Getting Started